Dandara: Trials of Fear Accessibility Report

 Similar Games With More Accessibility Features for Visual

-If you want to play Dandara: Trials of Fear, but it doesn't offer the Visual accessibility features you require, this similar game extends the Visual accessibility:
+If you want to play Dandara: Trials of Fear, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

 We've documented 3 accessibility features for Audio in Dandara: Trials of Fear which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.